Deeves/TinyMUD/docs/minimal viable product timeline.md

 Finally, all implemented features must be rigorously tested in a true multiplayer environment.
 This requires running at least two, and ideally three, instances of the game client simultaneously to test hosting, joining, and all interactions.
 Edge cases must be explored: What happens if two players attempt to `get` the same item simultaneously?
 How does the game handle a player disconnecting abruptly?
 This comprehensive testing validates the entire client-request -> host-execution -> client-update loop and ensures the MVP is stable.

-## Phase 6: Final Optimization and Distribution (Estimated Duration: 4 Days)
+## Phase 6: Final Optimization and Distribution (Estimated Duration: 4 Days) - ⬜ Not Started

 This final phase is optional for creating a functional prototype but is mandatory for achieving the project's aggressive 6-8 MB client distribution target.
 This is a high-effort, high-reward process that should only be attempted after the MVP is functionally complete, tested, and stable.
 Attempting this process earlier introduces significant risk and can derail the project in compilation and configuration issues.